-A minimum space of 650 mm is required between the top of the hob and a horizontal combustible surface.
+A minimum space of 650 mm is required between the top of the hotplate and a horizontal combustible surface.

-\Any cookerhood should be installed in accordance with the hood manufacturer's instructions.
+Any cookerhood should be installed in accordance with the hood manufacturer's instructions.

-\\Any splashback must be fitted in accordance with the manufacturers instructions.
+Any splashback must be fitted in accordance with the manufacturers instructions.
 Allowance should be made for the additional height of the flue trim, which is fitted to the cooker hob.

 Surfaces of furniture and walls at the sides and rear of the appliance should be heat, splash and steam resistant.
 Certain types of vinyl or laminate kitchen furniture are particularly prone to heat damage and discolouration.

 We cannot accept responsibility for damage caused by normal use of the cooker to any material that de-laminates or discolours at temperatures less than 65 °C above room temperature.

-DO NOT box the cooker in - it must be possible to move the cooker in and out for cleaning and servicing.
+We recommend a gap of 1106 mm between units to allow for moving the cooker.
+Do not box the cooker in - it must be possible to move the cooker in and out for cleaning and servicing.